Wednesday, May 27, 2009

 rrorrimruoy says:

 FLARES!?!?!?!LMFAO…I served in the Marine Corps for four years active duty and have seen plenty of flares my friend and those ARE NOT flares.
 For one they do not sit for that long…they move and they have a trail.
 You know when you see a flare or flares.
-LOL…flares…how about some swamp gas too…LOL
+LOL…flares…how about some swamp gas too…LOLPeace

 May 22, 8:15 PM